 Where: Simon Cabaret, Kathu District, Phuket

-What to expect: Wait for it – a rather large transvestite graces a lucky guest seated somewhere in the middle of the first row, rubbing her bossom in your face before planting a big lipstick-leaving kiss on your forehead.
+What to expect: Wait for it – a rather large transvestite graces a lucky guest seated somewhere in the middle of the first row, rubbing her bosom in their face before planting a big lipstick-leaving kiss on their forehead.

 #2 You just want the company